 You can get to Elia beach either by car or by a boat that takes passengers on a tour of Mykonos’ most popular beaches.
 If you want to secure a sun lounger and an umbrella, we recommend that you get there as early as possible.

 Ferries from Athens to Mykonos are daily with at least 4 crossings.
 There are ferries departing from 2 ports in Athens: Piraeus and Rafina.
 The Piraeus - Mykonos ferry route is serviced both by standard and high-speed ferries, which make the crossing in 2.5 hours.

 There are so many more exceptional beaches in the Greek islands!
-Discover the best Greek islands for beaches and swimming, see all ferry schedules for 2021, find the best ferry tickets offers for 2021, and start planning your summer vacation with Ferryhopper.
+Discover the best Greek islands for beaches and swimming, see all ferry schedules for this year, find the best ferry tickets offers for 2023, and start planning your summer vacation with Ferryhopper.